-If you're a mom-to-be, one of the things on your mind is probably how to declutter and get your home in shape before the baby arrives.
+If you're a new mom or mom-to-be, one of the things on your mind is how to declutter and get your world in shape before the baby arrives.
 You want to make sure that there's plenty of space for your little one, and that everything is as clean and organized as possible.

 We know, it can be daunting and overwhelming all at the same time if you think about it.
 We’ve all been there too!
 But here’s some advice from a fellow mom, know that everything is possible — you just have to be creative!